SarahBeecroft/cromwellGATK4/README.md

 # Local Cromwell implementation of GATK4 germline variant calling pipeline
+## Assumptions
+- Using hg38 human reference genome build
+- Running cromwell 'locally' i.e. not using HPC/SLURM scheduling, or containers
+- Starting from Illumina paired-end fastq files as input

 ## Quick start guide
 ### Installing and preparing environment for GATK4 with Cromwell